 • the average life rarely exceeds 10 years.

-Steel heating radiators are in greatest demand when installing in private houses or premises heated from an autonomous system.
+Steel heating radiators enjoy the greatest demand when installing in private homes or rooms heated from the autonomous system.

 Aluminum radiators

-Aluminum batteries began to be released relatively recently.
-Compared to cast iron products, steel, aluminum batteries are characterized by a rather attractive design in the most diverse performance.
+Aluminum batteries began to produce relatively recently.
+Compared to iron products, steel, aluminum batteries are distinguished by a rather attractive design in a variety of performance.

 Pros: